kristapsdz/divecmd/README.md

 Or if you're on OpenBSD, use `doas` instead of `sudo`.
 That's it!

+You'll probably need to provide paths to the third-party libdivecomputer installation, however.
+To do so, just add a file `configure.local` that includes the `LDFLAGS` and `CPPFLAGS` set to the appropriate paths.
+It will be automatically picked up when you run `configure`.
+Alternatively, you can pas the `LDFLAGS` and `CPPFLAGS` variables to the `configure` script.

+**Note**: this is a shell script, not a Makefile component, so no spaces around the equal sign.

 ## License

 The sources use the LGPL as printed in the [LICENSE.md](LICENSE.md)